Bitcoin buried in Newport landfill: Search attempts

-Litigation
+Litigation and aftermath

 Howells's legal team published an open letter to the Newport City Council on 6 September 2023 with his intention to sue.
 The letter sought to prevent future works on the site while seeking £446 million in damages and a judicial review of the council's decision refusing access to the site.
 Two months later, his legal team wrote again to the council requesting access prior to pursuing a case in court.

 By October 2024, the contents of the hard drive were estimated at $750 million.
 Howells sued the council for £495 million, setting a date for a commerce court in Cardiff in December 2024, arguing for intellectual property rights among other claims.
 According to Wales Online, Howells was represented by the same team of barristers that also represented some of the alleged victims against Mohamed Al-Fayed.
 In response, the council argued that they legally own the device as the property was deposited to the site; Howells's barristers denied such claim based on intent.

 The council requested a High Court hearing on 3 December with the intent to have the case dismissed.
 The Judge postponed the verdict until a later date.
 Council barristers argued Howells attempted to "bribe the council" by offering a percentage of the Bitcoin to the local community.
 Howells's legal team contested, arguing that their client was entitled to search for his missing hard drive.

 In a judgement issued on 9 January 2025, Judge Keyser (KC) dismissed Howells' claim, saying that it had "no realistic prospect of succeeding".
-Howells told WalesOnline he was "very disappointed" but that he had a new plan to start a cryptocurrency based on his inaccessible Bitcoin wealth.
+Howells told WalesOnline he was "very disappointed" but that he had a new plan to start a cryptocurrency called based on his inaccessible Bitcoin wealth.
+He appealed the judgement to the Court of Appeal, but the appeal was dismissed in March 2025.

+In February 2025, the Newport City Council stated that the landfill would close.
+The same month, Howells announced a proposal to purchase the landfill from the city, which The New York Times described as a "last-ditch effort".
+He wrote to the council in July 2025 with a formal offer to purchase a portion of the landfill for £25 million.
+The council responded by stating that Howells needed to pay £117,000 in legal fees from his previous litigation before further discussion.
+In August 2025, Howells stated to Forbes Australia that he had given up on trying to acquire the drive.
+Instead, he was continuing his plan to develop a new cryptocurrency, which he named Ceiniog Coin.